pclambert/website/content/software/stpm2_standsurv/standardized_survival_hazard.md

 ![](/statasvg/stpm2_standsurv_hazard_stand_hormon_hazard_ratio.svg)

-If I had used the `difference` arguemnt of the `contrast()` option I would have obtained the absolute difference in the standardized hazard functions.
+If I had used the `difference` argument of the `contrast()` option I would have obtained the absolute difference in the standardized hazard functions.

 I am still thinking about the usefulness of this - in general I prefer the idea of standardized survival functions rather than the corresponding hazard function.
-However, it is harder to see how the risk of events chages over follow-up time with a cumulative measuer (i.e. standardized survival).
+However, it is harder to see how the risk of events chages over follow-up time with a cumulative measure (i.e. standardized survival).